x00tex/hackTheBox/Boxes/linux/Retired/devzat/README.md

 charles:RoyalQueenBee$
 ```

-User "catherine" is in the system and his passowrd worked with su.
+User "catherine" is in the system and his password worked with su.

 ```bash
 # ...[snip]...